 - Make the most of your employer benefits, including health insurance coverage and career coaching options.

-- You may be eligible for unemployment benefits, depending on your personal situation and how your state implements the CARES Act.
+- You may be eligible for unemployment benefits, depending on your personal situation.

 - As you transition to a new role, try to stay positive by focusing on family, friends, and the future.

 The coronavirus pandemic has brought anxiety and insecurity about our health, and turned our work lives upside down.
 With the unemployment rate rising, millions of individuals will be suddenly faced with the loss of a job or income—or the potential to lose both.

 "It's important to acknowledge that even if you saw it coming, it's incredibly shocking to experience this kind of change so quickly," says Meredith Stoddard, experience lead, Life Events Planning at Fidelity Investments.
 "For many people, their identities are tied up in their work.
 Talking about getting laid off can be really hard to do at first, but it is immensely helpful in coming to terms with what happened."